hauleth/hauleth/content/post/who-watches-watchmen-i.md

 Different tools take different approach to solve that issue there. `systemd` take approach that is derived from `launchd` - do not do stuff, that is not needed.
-It achieved that by merging D-Bus into the `systemd` itself, and then making all service to be D-Bus daemons (which are started on request), and additionally it provides a bunch of triggers for that daemons.
 We can trigger on action of other services (obviously), but also on stuff like socket activity, path creation/modification, mounts, connection or disconnection of device, time events, etc.

 ---